DFE-Digital/teacher-services-cloud/documentation/Ingress-controller-upgrade.md

         ```
-- Follow the same process for other environemt production and raise a PR for each.
+- Follow the same process for production and raise a PR for each environment.
-- Please give atleast 24 hours notice to the application teams before upgrade.
+- Please give at least 24 hours notice to the application teams before upgrade.